chetnashah/pharowork/languagebasics.md

 // insert system browser image here

+`Ctrl-S` for Accept some code written at the bottom.

 ### Using spotter

 The fastest (and probably the coolest) way to find a class is to use Spotter.
 Pressing `Shift+Enter` opens Spotter, a very powerful tool for finding classes, methods, and many other related actions.